etsangsplk/hashgraph-ledger/README.md

     openssl genrsa -passout pass:mypassphrase -out private_key.pem 2048
     openssl rsa -in private_key.pem -passin pass:mypassphrase -pubout -out public_key.pem

-NOTE: If your private key file gets compromised or you lose the passphrase, it will become impossible to claim your stakes stored in the network.
+NOTE: Do not lose your private key file or forget your passphrase.
+If you do, you will lose all value stored under your public key.

 ## Contracts